Education Is Not A Debt Sentence!

 529 Plans & Registered Education Savings Plan

 A 529 plan is a college savings plan sponsored by a state or state agency for anyone with a Social Security number or a Tax ID.
-Money saved under a 529 Plan can be used for education related expenses like tuition, books and room and board for most US schools and select schools abroad.
+Money saved under a 529 Plan can be used for education-related expenses like tuition, books and room and board for most US schools and select schools abroad.
 According to Clark Howard, another one of my favorite money gurus, “529 plans must be sponsored by a state even though residents of most states can put their money in any state plan.
 Just because you invest in the plan of a state where you don’t live, that doesn’t mean your child will have to eventually go to school in that state.”
 While you can get access to the money at any time, doing so for any non-education related reason will result in you paying a penalty fee.
 Otherwise, you pay no federal taxes on the account’s earnings and you may qualify for state tax benefits as well.
-Another option, for my readers to the north, is a Registered Education Savings Plan (RESP).
-Similar to a 529 Plan, the RESP is a great savings option that encourages investing in a child’s future post secondary education because any income earned in an RESP is tax exempt until it is withdrawn.
-This plan is sponsored by the Canadian government who contributes a certain amount to plans for children under 18 years old.
-The earlier you start contributing to the RESP and a 529 Plan the sooner your money will stay in the plan and compound over time.
+The earlier you start contributing to a 529 Plan the more your money will compound over time.
+529 Plans offer tax incentives, are tax tax-deferred, and allow multiple people to contribute.
 Seriously, there is nothing better than FREE money!
-Similar to the 529 Plans of the US, RESPs offer tax incentives, are tax tax-deferred, and allow multiple people to contribute.

 Passport to an Affordable College Education